-The iterate\list() Function
+The iterate_list() Function

 The function doesn't return any value but has two parameters.
-The first one is used for passing the list pointer and the second for passing the address of a function which also doesn't return any value but takes as an argument an element of the list for which it performs an operation.
-The iterate\list() function is a higher order function.
+The first one is used for passing the list pointer and the second for passing the address of a function which also doesn't return any value but takes as an argument the address of an element of the list for which it performs an operation.
+The iterate_list() function is a higher order function.
 In the 4th line it checks if the list pointer which it received by its first parameter is not empty.
 If the condition is satisfied the function checks if the pointer to the function is also not empty.
-If not, no operation is performed on the currently accessed list's element, just the iterate\list() calls itself recursively (line no. 7).
-Otherwise the function pointed by the action pointer is invoked for the element of the list that is accessed by the current instance of the iterate\list() function.
+If not, no operation is performed on the currently accessed list's element, just the iterate_list() calls itself recursively (line no. 7).
+Otherwise the function pointed by the action pointer is invoked for the element of the list that is accessed by the current instance of the iterate list() function.

-The print\element() Function
+The print_element() Function